pumukit/PuMuKIT/src/Pumukit/Cmar/LiveBundle/Resources/doc/AdminGuide.md

     > exit
     ```

-2. Set the `pumukit_cmar_live_chat.enable` parameter to `true` in your `src/Pumukit/Cmar/LiveBundle/Resources/config/config.yml` file to enable the chat:
+2.- Set the `pumukit_cmar_live.chat.enable` parameter to `true` in your `app/config/config.yml` file to enable the chat:

    ```
-   parameters:
-       ...
+   pumukit_cmar_live:
+       chat:
-       pumukit_cmar_live_chat.enable: true
+           enable: true
-       ...
    ```

-3. Set the `pumukit_cmar_live_chat.update_interval` paramater with the desired milliseconds in your `src/Pumukit/Cmar/LiveBundle/Resources/config/config.yml` file to configure the refresh interval of the chat:
+3.- Set the `pumukit_cmar_live.chat.update_interval` paramater with the desired milliseconds in your `app/config/config.yml` file to configure the refresh interval of the chat:

    ```
-   parameters:
-       ...
+   pumukit_cmar_live:
+       chat:
-       pumukit_cmar_live_chat.update_interval: 5000
+           update_interval: 5000
-       ...
    ```

-4. Clear the cache.
+4.- Clear the cache.
 For production environment:

    ```
    $ php app/console cache:clear --env=prod --no-debug
    ```

-5. Go the live channel event `http://{YourPuMuKITLiveChannel}/live/{liveId}` or just `http://{YourPuMuKITLiveChannel}/live` if you only have one live channel broadcasting and write with your name:
+5.- Go the live channel event `http://{YourPuMuKITLiveChannel}/live/{liveId}` or just `http://{YourPuMuKITLiveChannel}/live` if you only have one live channel broadcasting and write with your name:

    ```
    Here you can write your questions for the speaker